 Chronologically Gifted: Conversations on Life after 50

 Ann Diver-Stamnes and Pam Brown retired from teaching careers at Humboldt State University and started having conversations about life transitions, identity, and aging.
 The conversations enriched their lives.
-When the opportunity came to host a weekly show on the topic of life after 50, they jumped at the chance.
 The show explores a wide range of topics with a diverse mix of guests including authors, artists, activists, and community members.

 Thursday, February 22, 2018 1:30pmCaptain Paul Watson has been a lifelong activist and passionate defender of the oceans.
 He was a founding member and director of Greenpeace until he left in 1977 to found the Sea Shepherd Conservation Society .
 He serves as its president and executive director.
 Sea Shepherd is an international non-profit, marine wildlife conservation organization that uses direct action to “expose and confront illegal activities on the high seas.”